css-modules/css-modulesify/README.md

 var div = `<div class="${styles.inner}">...</div>`;
 ```

-To add the css to the html page there are 2 easy options:

-- add the css to the DOM at runtime (good for component-based css): `require('insert-css')(require('./styles.css'))`
-- export a static css file at build-time: `browserify -t css-modulesify example/export-css.js | node > bundle.css`
+The generated css will contain locally-scoped versions of any css you have `require`'d, and will be written out to the file you specify in the `--css` option.

 ## Example

-An example implementaion can be found [here](https://github.com/css-modules/browserify-demo).
+An example implementation can be found [here](https://github.com/css-modules/browserify-demo).

 ## Licence